github/docs/content/github/receiving-notifications-about-activity-on-github/subscribing-to-and-unsubscribing-from-notifications.md

 ---
 title: Subscribing to and unsubscribing from notifications
-intro: 'You can subscribe to individual conversations in issues, pull requests, and team discussions, even if you''re not watching the repository or a member of the team where the conversation is occurring.
-If you''re no longer interested in a conversation, you can unsubscribe or customize the types of notifications you receive.'
+intro: 'You can subscribe to individual conversations in issues, pull requests, and team discussions, even if you\'re not watching the repository or a member of the team where the conversation is occurring.
+If you\'re no longer interested in a conversation, you can unsubscribe or customize the types of notifications you receive.'
 versions:
   enterprise-server: <2.21
 ---